amcns15/3-class-SPT-CNN/README.md

 There is also a two state model for comparison.

-## INFERENCE
+## INFERENCE /  RUNNING THE MODEL
 The saved model needs to be copied to somewhere on the local drive - not from a server.
+To run the model it also needs ti have a copy of the architecture of the model in the same folder, so that it can read in the custom convolutional layer defined in the model script.
 The contrast of the input you are predicting on will skew the results.
 SNR ratio needs to be somewhat similar to the simulated data.

+run_model.py is theprimary script.
+You can comment and uncomment the various methods of visualisng the data.

 There are a few lines you can comment or uncomment in the run_model script to determine if you want to use some simple post processing and change obviously erroneous labels.